UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/what_is_hpc/index.md

 ### What is HPC?

-HPC stands for **High Perfomance Computing** and is synonymous with the more colloquial term **Supercomputer**.
+HPC stands for **High Performance Computing** and is synonymous with the more colloquial term **Supercomputer**.
 A supercomputer is a collection, or cluster, of a large number of regular computers (referred to as **compute nodes**) connected over a network.
 Each of the computers is like a local workstation though typically much more capable.
 For example, a standard laptop might have 4 CPUs and 8 GB of RAM.
 Compare this with a standard compute node on one of our clusters, Puma, which has a whopping 94 CPUs and 470 GB of RAM.

 ### Shared Resource Model